n-c0d3r/NCPP/documentations/Memory Management.md

 ---

 ## Memory Counting and Memory Debugging
-    - One of the key feature in our memory management is the powerful debugging and memory counting capabilities.
+    + **Memory counting**: NCPP has its own functionalities and flexible approach for parallel memory counting.
+    + **Debug info**: stores the info of allocator name, memory size, etc, and is embedded before the allocated memory block if the allocator name or memory counting is enabled.

+---

+## Chunk Based Allocators